Get-Nerdio/NMM-SE/Documentation/Migrate local profiles to AZ Files and FSLogix.md

 ### Scenario's

+When needing to migrate you profiles you could typically think of these kind of scenario's

-##### Scenario 1: Migration of Local Machine Profiles to Azure Files with FSLogix
+- Scenario 1: Migration of Local Machine Profiles to Azure Files with FSLogix

-Organizations often seek to migrate user profiles from individual local machines to a centralized Azure Files storage solution.

-- Workaround 1:
-- Workaround 2:

-##### Scenario 2: Migration of Profiles from an On-Premises File Server to Azure Files with FSLogix
+- Scenario 2: Migration of Profiles from an On-Premises File Server to Azure Files with FSLogix
-Describe scenario...

-- Workaround 1:
-- Workaround 2:

-##### Scenario 3: Migrate UPD from a RDSH environment to FSLogix
+- Scenario 3: Migrate UPD from a RDSH environment to FSLogix
-Describe scenario...

-- Workaround 1:
-- Workaround 2:
+*Outline the use of the tools to get the job done*

 ##### Global Workarounds: